connorprp/Marlin/README.md

-NOTE: THIS IS A CUSTOMIZED CONFIGURATION.
-SOME SETTINGS MAY REQUIRE CHANGE/FINE-TUNING DEPENDING ON YOUR SPECIFIC HARDWARE CONFIGURATION

 Updated Wilson 2 Marlin Configuration File.
 This fork aims to provide a Wilson 2-optimized configuration file while capturing the latest features in Marlin 2.0.x like:

 -32-bit support with several boards added